Casyfill/Casyfill.github.io/content/pages/about.md

 Through my career I worked as Architectural designer (2009-2012), Urban planner, lecturer (2012-2014), Data journalist, project manager at Ria Novosti(2012-2015), Data scientist at StreetEasy (2015-...).

-As a volunteer and lecturer I have experience teaching in Universities (ITMO, Highter School of Economics), Hight Schools (Basics of data science), held and organized numerous public workshops and presentations.
+As a volunteer and lecturer I have experience teaching in Universities (ITMO, Highter School of Economics), Hight Schools (Basics of data science), held and organized numerous public workshops and presentations.t -